kinekiai/KINEKI/README.md

 ### Compare Models and Techniques Without Code

 There are new models and techniques emerging all the time.
-Kiln makes it easy to try a variety of approaches, and compare them in a few clicks, without writing code.
+Kineki makes it easy to try a variety of approaches, and compare them in a few clicks, without writing code.
 These can result in higher quality, or improved performance (smaller/cheaper/faster models at the same quality).

 Our current beta supports: